General Terms and Conditions

 We allocate two hours for standard installations.
 If we can’t complete on the day because of supply related problems or unexpected extra works then we will reschedule an installation date once the additional works are complete or our quotation for the work has been accepted.

-- If required, your installation project manager or Pod Point Expert will detail required works and provide a no obligation quotation for these services.
+If agreed, your installation project manager or Pod Point Expert will detail required works and provide a no obligation quotation for these services.
 Quotations are valid for a period of 90 days once issued.

-- If it is determined that an installation cannot be completed on the day, Pod Point will quote for additional works, and a new installation date will be given once payment has been made.
+If it is determined that an installation cannot be completed on the day, we will discuss with you a quote for additional works, and if agreed a new installation date will be given once payment has been made.
 Please allow up to 10 working days for a new installation date.

-- If your Pod Point Expert suspects that the installation will not comply with the OLEV grant requirements (see OLEV terms and conditions below), your installation will be paused.
-Should you disagree with that assessment, you will be given an opportunity to contest this by providing Pod Point with information to state your case to the government, which we can then pass on to the DVLA/OLEV for pre-approval.
-Should Pod Point receive approval to proceed, a new installation date will be given, please allow up to 10 working days for a new installation date.
+If you are applying for OZEV grant funding towards your installation, our Pod Point Expert will review the details of your installation for compliance with the relevant requirements.
+If your Pod Point Expert suspects that the installation will not comply with the OZEV grant requirements (see OZEV terms and conditions below), your installation will be paused.
+Should you disagree with that assessment, you will be given an opportunity to contest this by providing Pod Point with information to help your case, which we may then pass on to the DVLA/OZEV for pre-approval.
+Should Pod Point receive approval to proceed, a new installation date will be given, but please allow up to 10 working days for a new installation date.

 3 year warranty:

 Pod Point home chargepoints are covered by a comprehensive 36 month warranty.
-Any hardware failure should be promptly reported to us at: firstname.lastname@example.org
+Any hardware failure should be promptly reported to us via help.pod-point.com

 Please quote the serial number, the date of installation and a brief description of the fault.
 The Pod Point technical team will carry out an assessment and will contact you to get further details and if necessary arrange a service visit.